© 2026 SimplyTrust Software Inc.

 Yes.
 Any retired pay received after the date of death must be returned to DFAS.
 If payments were made by direct deposit, contact the bank to return the funds.
 DFAS will send a debt notification letter for any overpayments.

 Arrears of pay is the retired pay earned from the first day of the month through the date of death.
-Unlike active pay, retired pay is paid in arrears.
-DFAS processes arrears of pay automatically after the death is reported and claim forms are submitted.
+Retired pay is paid in arrears.
+DFAS processes arrears of pay after the death is reported and the SF 1174 (Claim for Unpaid Compensation) is submitted with a certified death certificate.

 SBP annuity claims typically take 30 to 90 days to process after DFAS receives all required documentation.
 DFAS may make retroactive payments from the date of death once the claim is approved.